-- Use the best available science at the time, and stay abreast of new developments. - Use an adaptive management approach to assemble information needed to improve efforts and promote flexible approaches that leave a range of future options available. - Leverage existing efforts, funding, policies and programs. - Maximize the co-benefits, improve equity outcomes and meet the needs of vulnerable populations. - Institutionalize climate change preparation into operational and decision-making processes. - Engage the community, and coordinate and implement climate preparation efforts with other local and regional partners.
+- Use the best available science at the time and stay abreast of new developments. - Use an adaptive management approach, assemble information needed to improve efforts and promote flexible approaches that leave a range of future options available. - Leverage existing efforts, funding, policies and programs. - Maximize the co-benefits, improve equity outcomes and meet the needs of populations most vulnerable to climate change impacts. - Integrate climate change preparation into operational and decisionmaking processes. - Engage residents and the business community and coordinate and implement climate preparation efforts with other local and regional partners.

-This Climate Change Preparation Strategy builds on existing work to understand how the climate affects the community today, how those effects are expected to change in the coming century, and what can be done to prepare.
+This Climate Change Preparation Strategy builds on existing work to understand how the climate affects the community today, how those effects are expected to change in the coming century and what can be done to prepare.
 The Climate Change Preparation Risk and Vulnerabilities Assessment report (separate document) serves as the foundation for this strategy and provides an overview of the science and a more detailed review of the potential impacts to health and human systems, natural systems, infrastructure and the built environment.
 In addition to identifying risks and vulnerabilities, this strategy outlines priority actions in the areas of policy development, operations, planning, human services, as well as infrastructure and natural resource management.
 These actions will help to minimize risks, reduce vulnerabilities and contribute to a more resilient community.